Business Owner’s Guide To Business Interruption Insurance Claims and COVID-19

 Many businesses have business interruption insurance to protect them when a disaster occurs.
 Business interruption insurance can compensate owners for business losses sustained while they are trying to get up and running again.

-Business interruption insurance has become a hot topic in the wake of the COVID-19 pandemic.
-Many business owners have been forced to close their doors or significantly scale back operations.
-Businesses suffering from financial hardship due to coronavirus are turning to their business interruption insurance for pandemic relief.
-However, insurance companies have been reluctant to cover losses based on coronavirus.
+Business interruption insurance has become a hot topic in recent years as many business owners were forced to close their doors or significantly scale back operations.
+Businesses suffering from financial hardship turned to their business interruption insurance for relief, but insurance companies were reluctant to cover losses.

 If you are unsure whether business interruption coverage is included in your business’s insurance policy or what losses it covers, it’s a good idea to talk to an experienced Florida insurance claims attorney.
 Your attorney can help you review and interpret your policy and determine what coverage it includes.
 But to get you started, we have created this guide to help you navigate the uncertainty you may face in reviewing your insurance policy, filing a business interruption claim, and resolving your claim denial.